Jbleezy/BO1-Reimagined/README.md

 * Knife players to push them
 * Upgraded weapons slow players down more
 * Ballistic knife, bowie knife, and sickle push players farther
+* Grenades, mines, flops, and Scavenger explosions deal 25 damage to enemies
+* Mines are triggerable by enemy players
+* Enemy mines are destroyable
 * Powerups have negative effects towards the team that did not grab the powerup
 * Mystery Box always initially spawns randomly on maps that the box can spawn randomly
 * Mystery Box can initially spawn in the start room on maps that the box can spawn randomly